EnterpriseDB/edb-ref-archs/pgpool/README.md

-2. If installing with EDB Postgres Advanced Server on Linux, visit the [EDB Repos](https://repos.enterprisedb.com/) website to configure the EDB repository and install pgBouncer.
+2. If installing with EDB Postgres Advanced Server on Linux, visit the [EDB Repos](https://repos.enterprisedb.com/) website to configure the EDB repository and install pgPool.

-3. If installing with PostgreSQL on Linux, visit the [PostgreSQL Download](https://www.postgresql.org/download/linux/) page to configure the PostgreSQL repository and install pgBouncer.
+3. If installing with PostgreSQL on Linux, visit the [PostgreSQL Download](https://www.postgresql.org/download/linux/) page to configure the PostgreSQL repository and install pgPool.

 4. Follow the [pgPool documentation](https://www.pgpool.net/)
 to configure pgPool to connect to the backend database servers as required,